Truphone/connect-api-docs/docs/_sources/reference/orders.md.txt

 - `esim` and `esim.iccid` are mandatory
 - `esim.iccid` - the iccid obtained when the first eSIM was ordered.

+There is also a hard limit of 15 **active** subscriptions for the same iccid.
+This means that if an order for a topup operation for an iccid that already has 15 **active** subscriptions is created, the user will get an error.

+Be aware that on this scenario, the `matchingId` won't be returned when the order is completed.

 ### Example Request

 ```bash